Somerset West: Festivals

 Every December, the town has a display of Christmas lights erected atop the street lights of the Main Road.
 The Helderberg Lights Festival (aka the Strawberry Festival), a flea market and parade, normally complements these lights.

 Nature

 The Helderberg Nature Reserve, a 363 hectare natural wildlife preserve opened in 1964, contains a wide variety of smaller fauna (small antelope, tortoises and other reptiles) and indigenous flora such as Protea and fynbos.

 Guest Houses & B&Bs

 In recent years many guest houses and B&Bs have opened up in Somerset West, since it is conveniently located for Cape Town (45 km away on the N2 motorway), the beaches at the Strand and Gordon's Bay, and the Western Cape's numerous wine farms.

+Growth

+In recent years, there has been a population boom in Somerset West with various secure or gated estates such as Sitari Country Estate, Croydon Vineyard and Olive Estates and Kelderhof Country Village being built on previously undeveloped land west of the town, gradually closing the little break isolating Somerset West from the rest of the metropolitan area.
+Paardevlei, south of the town, is an emerging mixed-use development comprising gated residential complexes and the Busamed Paardevlei Private Hospital.

 Education

 The town has a range of primary and secondary educational facilities.